renatogcruz/data-capture/README.md

 # data-capture

-Algorithm to capture data produced during the optimization process using Grasshopper + Galapagos
+Algorithm for capturing data generated during the optimization process using Grasshopper + Galapagos.

 ---

 ## About

-The term "Evolutionary Computing" is widely known at this time and if you are an architect or civil engineer you surely already know the Galapagos.
+The term "Evolutionary Computing" is widely recognized at present, and if you are an architect or civil engineer, you are likely familiar with Galapagos.

-For those who do not yet know, Galapagos is a native component of Grasshopper and provides a generic platform for the application of Evolutionary Algorithms to be used in a wide variety of problems by non-programmers.
+For those who are not yet familiar, Galapagos is a native component of Grasshopper that offers a versatile platform for applying Evolutionary Algorithms to a wide range of problems, even for non-programmers.

-Although very powerful, the images produced during the Galapagos optimization process are lost and the generated data is stored in a way that makes its analysis difficult and laborious.
-Thinking about this, this algorithm was developed so that the most important information of this process is preserved.
+Despite being highly powerful, the images generated during the Galapagos optimization process are often lost, and the collected data is stored in a manner that makes its analysis challenging and time-consuming.
+To address this issue, an algorithm has been developed to preserve the most crucial information from this process.

 ## Operation

-This feature works by capturing Rhino viewports as PNG image files.
-It saves these images to a folder with the same name as the GH file and in the same directory where it is.
-It also captures the data used as 'genomes' and 'fitness' during the Galapagos optimization process in a CSV file, assigning it name and location in the same way as described for the images.
+This feature operates by capturing Rhino viewports as PNG image files.
+It saves these images to a folder with the identical name as the GH file, located in the same directory.
+Additionally, it captures the data utilized as 'genomes' and 'fitness' throughout the Galapagos optimization process, storing it in a CSV file that follows the same naming and location convention as described for the images.

 Inputs:

-1. Toggle: Activates the component using a boolean;
+1. Toggle: Enables or disables the component using a boolean value.

-2. goalValue: receives the goal value;
+2. goalValue: Receives the desired goal value.

-3. width: width of the screen to be captured;
+3. width: Specifies the width of the screen to be captured.

-4. height: height of the screen to be captured;
+4. height: Specifies the height of the screen to be captured.

-5. data: list of data.
+5. data: A list containing the data.

 ---

 ## Example

-As a demonstration, let's look at the scraper in action on an optimization problem.
-For this, we use a model provided by [Karamba](https://www.karamba3d.com/examples/simple/optimization-of-truss-diagonals/).
+Let's demonstrate the scraper in action on an optimization problem using a model provided by [Karamba](https://www.karamba3d.com/examples/simple/optimization-of-truss-diagonals/).

+In this example, Galapagos is configured to adjust the position of the diagonals in a trellis structure to minimize deflection.

+Instead of using line geometry to generate the beams, we utilize the indices of the points to create the beams and brackets. .

 In this example, Galapagos is configured to play with the position of the diagonals of a trellis to achieve minimum deflection.